Chiropractic Care for Mental Health: Easing Anxiety and Depression Naturally

 What the Research Shows

-A 2021 review published in PMC (PubMed Central) examined the neurobiological basis of chiropractic manipulative treatment in relation to depression.
-The researchers found that chiropractic care and spinal manipulation regulate the autonomic nervous system — in particular, activating the parasympathetic system to help counterbalance sympathetic overactivation.
+A 2021 review published in PMC examined the neurobiological basis of chiropractic manipulative treatment in relation to depression.
+The researchers found that chiropractic care and spinal manipulation regulate the autonomic nervous system, in particular activating the parasympathetic system to help counterbalance sympathetic overactivation.
 The authors noted that chiropractic and spinal manipulative therapies may be regarded as supportive options in the management of depression-related autonomic imbalance.

-These findings don't mean chiropractic care cures anxiety or depression.
+These findings do not mean chiropractic care cures anxiety or depression.
 But they do point to real, measurable physiological changes that may support how the body manages stress.

 The Physical Side of Anxiety Nobody Talks About